Yandex Cloud

 sh.shardCollection( "billing.payments", { "_id": "hashed" } )

-Sharding is now enabled and configured.
-To check this, try listing the available shards using the sh.status() command.
+Once this operation is complete, sharding will be enabled and configured.
+To confirm this, try listing all available shards using the sh.status() command.

 Was the article helpful?